k-privateai/k-privateai.github.io/_posts/2025-09-24-KST - K-PAI forum announcement - 11.markdown

 - **Speaker**: [Jae-Won Chung](https://www.linkedin.com/in/jae-won-chung-cs/), Ph.D.
 Student @ [University of Michigan](https://umich.edu/)
 - **Time**: 6:10pm ~ 6:40pm
+- <a href="/resource/seminars/11 - 29-Sep-2025/presentation slides/2025.09.29 KPAI -- Power and Energy as First-Class AI Design Metrics.pdf">slides</a>

 The field of AI is experiencing unprecedented scale, which has made power and energy a key concern in building and deploying AI models in the real world.
 This talk will first discuss current challenges in AI power management and energy consumption, and how increasing scale will exacerbate them.
 Following this, Jae-Won will discuss current academic and open-source advances in systematically measuring, understanding, and optimizing the energy consumption of AI, leading to our vision for a cross-layer optimized, energy-optimal AI stack.
 This presentation provides essential insights for anyone building or deploying AI systems at scale.